LoFT: Parameter-Efficient Fine-Tuning for Long-tailed Semi-Supervised Learning in Open-World Scenarios: Theoretical Motivation and Observations

-\paragraph{OOD detection} As shown in Tab.~\ref{ood_table}, we fine-tune the foundation models on CIFAR-100-LT and evaluate its performance on a variety of OOD datasets, including SVHN~\citep{goodfellow2013multi}, CIFAR-10~\citep{krizhevsky2009learning}, Tiny ImageNet~\citep{le2015tiny}, LSUN~\citep{yu2015lsun}, and Places365~\citep{zhou2017places}.
-We adopt the MSP as the OOD detection strategy and compare our approach against baseline methods, including OE~\citep{hendrycks2018deep} and OCL~\citep{miao2024out}.
+As shown in Tab.~\ref{ood_table}, we fine-tune the FMs on CIFAR-100-LT and evaluate its performance on a variety of OOD datasets, including SVHN~\citep{goodfellow2013multi}, CIFAR-10~\citep{krizhevsky2009learning}, Tiny ImageNet~\citep{le2015tiny}, LSUN~\citep{yu2015lsun}, and Places365~\citep{zhou2017places}.
+We adopt the Maximum Softmax Probability (MSP)~\citep{hendrycks2016baseline} as the OOD detection strategy and compare our approach against baseline methods, including OE~\citep{hendrycks2018deep} and OCL~\citep{miao2024out}.
 Across multiple evaluation metrics, the model fine-tuned on OpenCLIP achieves the best overall performance, with an average score of $86.51$ across the six datasets.
-These results demonstrate that our fine-tuned model effectively identifies out-of-distribution samples and generalizes well to diverse OOD scenarios.

-\paragraph{Remark} Previous experiments show that the fine-tuned model is well calibrated and can effectively detect out-of-distribution samples.
-These two properties are particularly beneficial for long-tailed semi-supervised learning, where pseudo-labeling confidence and the presence of OOD data pose major challenges.
-Accurate confidence calibration ensures that the model assigns meaningful probabilities, reducing the risk of incorporating noisy pseudo-labels, especially for tail classes.
-Meanwhile, robust OOD detection allows the model to filter irrelevant samples from the unlabeled set, preventing harmful supervision signals.
-Together, these capabilities enhance the reliability and generalization of the model under long-tailed and open-world settings, laying a solid foundation for more effective LTSSL learning.
+These results validate Proposition~\ref{prop:ood}: the compact feature space of FMs create tighter spherical acceptance regions, natively filtering out OOD noise.